djuanit0x/data-structure-cheat-sheet/README.md

 - Unbalanced binary tree: a tree where many internal nodes have exactly 1 child and/or leaves are not equidistant from the root

 ---
-All notes mainly come from a [data-stucture class](https://ucsd-cse100-s20.github.io/) that I took in spring 2020 and my own experience.
+All notes mainly come from a [data-stucture class](https://ucsd-cse100-s20.github.io/), that I took in spring 2020 and my own experience.

+Access to online textbook from the couse is [here](https://stepik.org/course/579/syllabus).

+Watch class videos is [here](https://www.youtube.com/watch?v=rhpyqL5D7K0&list=PLM_KIlU0WoXmkV4QB1Dg8PtJaHTdWHwRS).